About Speech-Language Pathology

 Speech-language pathologists are in high demand: According to the U.S. Bureau of Labor Statistics, the national employment rate of speech-language pathologists is expected to grow faster than average through the year 2026, with an anticipated 18% increase in job openings.
 Our program will prepare you to fill this need by becoming a skilled clinician ready to serve those affected by speech-language-hearing disorders.

 Speech-language pathology majors enroll at LVC as communication sciences & disorders majors.
 At the end of the third year, qualified students enter the Speech-Language Pathology Program.
 At the completion of their fourth year, students receive a B.S. in communication sciences & disorders.
-At the end of their fifth year, graduates receive a master’s in speech-language pathology.
+Pending receipt of Candidacy status from the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, students will receive a master’s degree in speech-language pathology at the end of their fifth year.

 Right now, the number of applications for graduate-level coursework in speech-language pathology far exceeds the available openings in graduate schools.
 Our program will help you get ahead of the competition.

 The master’s (MS) program in speech-language pathology at Lebanon Valley College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 This is a “pre-accreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of five years.